kwang1012/RASCal-NSDI-26-Artifacts/README.md

 ```

 ### 2. Run the example
-You confirm the environment has been created successfully, run:
+You can confirm the environment has been created successfully, by running:
 ```bash
 ./hello_world.sh
 ```